'Puppet of China': Trump Warns W.H.O. to Reform or Lose U.S. Funding

 Trump suspended U.S. funding to the U.N. subsidiary last month, as Breitbart News reported, noting then the W.H.O. played a key role in “mismanaging and covering up” the global spread of the deadly Chinese coronavirus.

-Now the president has moved beyond a funding suspension to a permament cessation of all U.S. finance.
+Now the president has moved beyond a funding suspension to a permanent cessation of all U.S. finance.

 “They’re a puppet of China, they’re China-centric to put it nicer,” Trump said at the White House.
 “They gave us a lot of bad advice.”